Taste of cherished fish eludes many Bangladeshis

 Hilsha, also known as "ilish," is mainly a sea species but prefers to lay its eggs in rivers due to no salinity and less current.
 It is caught in all major Bangladeshi rivers, such as the Padma, Meghna and Jamuna, and their Bay of Bengal estuary.

-According to Department of Fisheries, Bangladesh produced 340,000 tons of hilsha in the 2010-11 fiscal year which ended in June, 27,000 tons more than the previous year.
+According to Department of Fisheries, Bangladesh produced 340,000 tonnes of hilsha in the 2010-11 fiscal year which ended in June, 27,000 tonnes more than the previous year.

 "The transport cost is going higher every day, so we cannot sell them cheaply even if we wanted," said Oli Ullah, a wholesale fish trader in Dhaka's Kawran Bazar Area.

 "Also we do not have enough supply all the time.
-Tons of fish are being smuggled to India, pushing the price up in the local market," he said.
+Tonnes of fish are being smuggled to India, pushing the price up in the local market," he said.

 India imports hilsha through legal channels but the illegal exports are much larger, traders say, since it's cheaper and also much less complicated because they bypass customs checks.